Top 5 Windows Kiosk Software: Find the Best Fit for You

-Kiosk software for Windows allows admins to lock Windows devices into running only approved applications or websites, cutting off unnecessary configuration options and restricting access to preset pages.
+Kiosk software for Windows enables admins to keep their Windows devices running on designated apps, software, or websites.
+It also prevents unnecessary and seriously damaging configuration options and access to preset pages.

 2.1 The degree of support: